 Where to find Canada Yew:

 Canada Yew is a boreal forest medicinal plant that often grows in the shady undergrowth of coniferous or mixed forest, near swamps, ravines, and banks.
 It grows in sandy loams or moist sandy soils.

 Creeping Snowberry (Gaultheria Hispidula)

-Anti-inflammatory, antispasmodic, carminative, digestive, anti-rheumatic, antiseptic.
+Anti-inflammatory, antispasmodic, carminative, digestive, anti-rheumatic, and antiseptic.

 Fruits and leaves contain methyl salicylate, which has similar effects to aspirin in treating pain from rheumatism and arthritis.
 Warning: if you take anticoagulants, avoid drinking any creeping snowberry tea.
-Otherwise, Gaultheria hispidula tea is known to help with digestion and it quite delicious, personally one of my favorites.
+Otherwise, Gaultheria hispidula tea is known to help with digestion and is quite delicious, personally one of my favorites.